-Some people – particularly family and close friends – express genuine concern.
+Some people – particularly family and close friends – are alarmed and concerned on your behalf.
 They are eager to know how you feel, and how the recovery is going.

 Others, however, focus immediately on the practical.
 How did you catch it?
 Could you have passed it on?
-There is almost a sense of blame, or judgement, and an urge to tell you how to behave.
-It is as if the person who has tested positive has done something wrong; has behaved badly; or has put them personally at risk.
+There is almost a sense of blame, or judgement, and – most disconcerting – an urge to tell you how to behave.
+It is as if the person who has tested positive has done something wrong; or has put them personally at risk.

 Perhaps this is not surprising.
-People are, consciously or unconsciously, scared – especially the ones who say they are not.
+People are, consciously or unconsciously, scared.
 When they hear that you have a potentially deadly infectious disease, their first thought is not: “how are you?”
 It is “what does this mean?” or “am I at risk?”

 Testing positive for Coronavirus: conclusion

 If someone tells you they’ve tested positive, treat them with sympathy, as you would for any other illness.